 The Kayenta Health Center serves about 17,000 people from seven chapters on the Navajo Nation every year, said Betty Lee, a nurse recruiter and spokeswoman for the health center.

 "We are in the midst of hiring physicians," she said.
-"We recruit every day because of the shortage, and

 The physician shortage on the reservation is part of a nationwide trend, Lee said.